Nunthorpe Methodist Church Safeguarding Policy

 16. Overseeing timely delivery of appropriate training, in liaison with the accredited Circuit Trainers.

-17. Advising where necesary of the requirement to adopt a safer recruitment policy and to carry out required procedures when appointing staff or volunteers.
+17. Advising where necessary of the requirement to adopt a safer recruitment policy and to carry out required procedures when appointing staff or volunteers.

 18. DBS verification on behalf of the church and wider circuit.